 Mapillary for iOS supports connecting to the LG 360 Cam so that you can use the Mapillary app to easily capture and upload photos.
 You will still need the LG 360 Cam app because that's where you enable WiFi on the camera and connect to the Mapillary app.
 Follow the full details on using a 360° camera via the Mapillary integration.

 Mapillary for Android doesn't have external camera support yet, but it is possible to use the LG 360 Cam Manager app on Android to control the camera and geotag the photos.
-You need to change the settings in the LG 360 app to capture in interval mode and to record location information.
-Later, you can upload the photos via the web uploader or scripts.
+In the camera view of the LG 360 app, allow recording location infromation and change the mode to capture photos in interval (timelapse) mode, preferably 2-second intervals (the most frequent).
+Later, you can copy the images to your computer and upload the photos via the web uploader or scripts.

 Be aware that recording geotags with the LG 360 Cam app can sometimes fail (the app “gets stuck” and assigns the same location for several photos).
 Therefore we strongly suggest that you record a GPS track on the side with another app or device, so that you can use this to fix the geotags of your photos if necessary.

 Find out more about the camera on the manufacturer’s website.